TKSpectro/CoronaCheckIn/README.md

 }
 ```

-## Enabling the Frontoffice Test Page
+## Enabling the frontoffice test page

+You can activate a frontoffice dashboard page for testing purposes.
+This basically emulates the app usage or a future development step for coronacheckin.
 This can be done by adding a flag in the appsettings.json
 Add this to the root of your appsettings.json file or change it in the appsettings.Development.json
 ```json